victorporof/Tilt/README.md

    * Destroys this object and sets all members to null.
    */
   this.destroy = function(canvas) {
-    // destroy all the GUI components here
+    // destroy all the UI components here
   };
 };
 ```